Operation: Operation Dynamo.

 REASON FOR LOSS:

-Aircraft was shot down in combat and forced landed on the beach at Dunkirk.
-Sq/Ldr.
-Stephenson captured and taken Prisoner of War.
+His aircraft was shot down in combat whilst covering the evacuation at Dunkirk and forced landed on the beach near Dunkirk.
+Sqn Ldr.
+Stephenson was captured and became a PoW.

 Air Commodore Stephenson headed a six-man team from the central fighter establishment RAF, whose headquarters are at West Raynham near Fakenham, Norfolk.
 They were at Eglin Air Force Base, Florida, home of the Air Proving Ground Centre, on an exchange tour.

-With thanks to the following: Juliet Hodgkinson for pointing out an error, now corrected.
+With thanks to Juliet Hodgkinson for pointing out an error, now corrected.
 Guy Martin, Mark Sublette, from South Carolina, USA for his work with the Wikipedia page.
-The work of the CWGC.
-"Fighter Command Losses" - Norman Franks.
+Thanks to Sean for pointing out the error regarding PoW details (Nov 2021) Additional acknowledgments below.

 At the going down of the sun, and in the morning we will remember